-8. When, within the context of group learning, the Board of Examiners determines that group fraud has been committed, the Board of Examiners may decide that no mark will be awarded to every group member and impose one of the sanctions referred to in section 7 of this article, points a to d, upon every group member.
+- 8. When, within the context of group learning, the Board of Examiners determines that group fraud has been committed, the Board of Examiners may decide that no mark will be awarded to every group member and impose one of the sanctions referred to in section 7 of this article, points a to e, upon every group member. - 9.
+The Board of Examiners will only take a decision as described in section 7 of this article after the student(s) in question has/have been given the opportunity of being heard.